We're Your Tree Care and Tree Removal Partner!

 Another invasive, the spotted lanternfly, is inching west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Avoiding insect damage, once again, is about proactivity.
-Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to absorb.
+Preventing insect damage, once again, is about proactivity.
+Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to take in.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Cedar Park, WI